lfbr0/data-science-finance-portfolio/README.md

 # finance-portfolio
-A collection of assignments from my Postgraduate couse in Data Science for Finance @ NOVA IMS
+A collection of assignments from my Postgraduate in Data Science for Finance @ NOVA IMS